Closing Pipelines Is Not The Answer - November 9th, Hour 2

 Yep.

-When you go I think I'll be right behind you my friend.
+When you go, I think I'll be right behind you, my friend.

-When I if I can get there one day, right?
+If I can get there one day, right?

 Yep.

-I I I have to agree with your last call.
+I have to agree with your last call.

 She doesn't have a magic wand.

-Now first of all imagine if he didn't have the media mob protecting him every day.
+Now, first of all, imagine if he didn't have the media mob protecting him every day.

-They're the ones that abandon Americans in Afghanistan we still could go rescue them.
+They're the ones that abandon Americans in Afghanistan.

 They're the ones that refuse to enforce the law at the border and all the chaos that has taken place there.

-There's no vaccine mandate there's no testing for them.
+There's no testing for them.

-They're the ones that created this energy crisis which is impacting the entire economy which is raising inflation through the roof and all of us are suffering because of their policies.
+They're the ones that created this energy crisis, which is impacting the entire economy, which is raising inflation through the roof.

 You can fix every single issue if you go back to the Trump policies.